Effective Date: 17 February 2020

 Qubole provides services to business organizations and we do not intentionally collect, store or process data belonging to children under the age of 16 using our service or on our website.

-We use technical and organizational measures that are designed to safeguard the integrity and security of your personally identifiable information, so that your information is protected from loss, misuse, unauthorized access or disclosure.
+We use technical and organizational measures that are designed to safeguard the integrity and security of your personal data, so that your information is protected from loss, misuse, unauthorized access or disclosure.
 We cannot, however, ensure or warrant the security of any information you transmit to us over the internet or store on the Service and you do so at your own risk.
 We also cannot guarantee that such information may not be accessed, disclosed, altered, or destroyed by breach of any of our physical, technical, or managerial safeguards.
 If you have any questions about the security of your personal information, you can contact us at [email protected].

 If we learn of a security systems breach, then we may attempt to notify you electronically so that you can take appropriate protective steps.
 We may post a notice through the Service if a security breach occurs.
 Depending on where you live, you may have a legal right to receive notice of a security breach in writing.
 To receive a free written notice of a security breach you should notify us at [email protected].

 Although we may allow you to adjust your privacy settings to limit access to your information, please be aware that no security measures are perfect or impenetrable.
 We cannot control the actions of other users with whom you may choose to share your information.
 Therefore, we cannot and do not guarantee that information you post on the Service will not be viewed by unauthorized persons.
 We are not responsible for circumvention of any privacy settings or security measures contained on the Website.

 Where we process any of your personally identifiable information as a controller, and any processing is based on your consent, you have the right to withdraw that consent at any time.